flow4u/InboxMover/README.md

 1. Go to the official Python website: [python.org/downloads](https://www.python.org/downloads/)
 2. Download the latest Python 3 installer for Windows.
-3. Run the installer.
+3. Run the installer as Admin.
-4. **⚠️ CRITICAL STEP:** At the bottom of the installer window, ensure you check the box that says **"Add Python to PATH"** before clicking "Install Now".
+4. **⚠️ CRITICAL STEP:** At the bottom of the installer window, ensure you check the box that says **All users** and **"Add Python to PATH"** before clicking "Install Now".
 5. *Note: Tkinter is included by default with standard Windows Python installations.*

 #### **On Linux (Ubuntu/Debian-based)**